-Once you have decided on the keywords for your topic, you must tell the database something about how you want to combine your keywords by creating a search string.
-The example below shows the search string for the topic which uses multiple advanced search techniques.
+Once you pick keywords for your topic, you must combine your keywords by creating a search string.
+The example below shows a possible search string for a topic.

 How Did The United States Use Rationing/Ration Books During World War II?